bediger4000/estimate_pi/README.md

 and a simple floating point calculation.

-It may be a good question if the candidate hasn't seen physics girl, or has not seen any of the large number of other demonstrations of this that exist in the world.
+It may be a good question if the candidate hasn't seen Physics Girl, or has not seen any of the large number of other demonstrations of this that exist in the world.
 It requires a grasp of pseudo-random numbers and plane geometry, and maybe a small flash of insight to marry the two.

+It's possible that interviewers want candidates to talk about how this method converges on pi, and candidates should discuss that.

+Or maybe, since Google asked this, they just want to see if the candidate knows about Buffon's needle.

 ## Around the web